-There are many kinds of log building courses across the country.
-The Log Home Builders Association in Washington offers a two-day course that teaches people how to build a butt-and-pass log cabin that doesn’t require fancy corner notches.
+There are many kinds of log-building courses across the country.
+The Log Home Builders Association in Washington has a self-paced online course that teaches people how to build a butt-and-pass log cabin that doesn’t require fancy corner notches.
 They chink the cabin, so, again, scribing isn’t required.
 Many of its students have built log cabins for $40,000 or less!
-The association preaches using second-hand windows, building doors from scratch and designing a cabin that is energy efficient.
+The Association preaches using second-hand windows, building doors from scratch, and designing a cabin that is energy efficient.

 Gary and Karen wanted a beautiful log home but without a large mortgage.
 So to cut costs, they found a piece of property that had enough pine timber on it so they didn’t need to purchase or transport logs.
 By eliminating the need to purchase logs and transport them, they saved over $10,000.
 (In some parts of the country, log and transportation fees can run from $20,000 to $30,000.)

 For a few hundred dollars, you can purchase tools to build log beds and railings.
 With a little practice, almost anyone can build beautiful log railings and steps.
-The Cihak log home utilizes chinking between the logs and sad- dle-notched corners.
-This style of log homes can be tough to build, but with a little practice, doing it yourself isn’t out of the question.
+The Cihak log home utilizes chinking between the logs and saddle-notched corners.
+This style of log home can be tough to build, but with a little practice, doing it yourself isn’t out of the question.
 When the Cihaks finished their cabin, its value was close to $300,000.